Voice Typing for Cursor

 Always Ready When You Are

 Here's what makes WhisperTyping essential: your hotkey is always available, no matter what you're doing.
-Reviewing code, testing your app, browsing documentation—hit your hotkey and start speaking.
+Reviewing code, testing your app, browsing documentation - hit your hotkey and start speaking.
 Your next prompt is ready before you even open Cursor's chat.

 Notice something while testing?
 Hit the hotkey: "The form validation isn't checking for empty strings."
 By the time you're back in Cursor, your thought is captured and ready to paste.

-Voice for Inline Chat
+Voice for Agent Mode

 WhisperTyping dictating a prompt in Cursor editor with the listening indicator visible